victorchall/EveryDream2trainer/doc/BASEMODELS.md

 Note the `v2-inference-v.yaml` and `v_prediction`.
 This is because the SD2.1 768 model uses a different yaml and prediction type than the SD1.X models.

-And finally the SD2.0 512 base model (generally not recommended base model):
+And finally the SD2.0 512 base model (generally not recommended base model, no one tunes this either):

     python utils/convert_original_stable_diffusion_to_diffusers.py --scheduler_type ddim ^
     --original_config_file v2-inference.yaml ^